 "Perspective of the Scrum Master and Project Manager is completely different in the context of delivery:

 A Project Manager plans the work to be done, assigns activities, monitors the work, and manages the results of the work being done.
-It is more of directive role because they make decisions on resource allocation, and are generally the focal point in coordinating many things."
+It is more of a directive role because they make decisions on resource allocation, and are generally the focal point in coordinating many things."

 As a Scrum Master, I coach and facilitate instead of manage.
-My role does not include providing tasks, as the team organizes themselves around the work.
+My role does not include providing tasks, as the team organizes itself around the work.
 Product decisions also fall outside my responsibilities; these are made by the Product Owner.
 My work revolves around assisting every person to comprehend and put into action Scrum values and practices, aiding in the removal of obstacles on the way, and enabling improvement over time.

 The Project Manager tends to ask, 'Are we going to hit our deadlines?' while I tend to be more focused on, 'What is stopping us from being more valuable?' or 'How can our workflow be enhanced?'